jaanga/jaanga.github.io/cookbook-html/templates2-html/open-index-or-markdown/README.md

-﻿<span style=display:none; >[You are now in a GitHub source code view - click this link to view Read Me file as a web page] ( https://jaanga.github.io/cookbook-html/templates2-html/open-index-or-markdown/#readme.md "View file as a web page." ) </span>
+<span style=display:none; >[You are now in a GitHub source code view - click this link to view Read Me file as a web page]
+( https://jaanga.github.io/cookbook-html/templates2-html/open-index-or-markdown/#readme.md "View file as a web page." ) </span>
 <input type=button onclick=window.location.href='https://github.com/jaanga/jaanga.github.io/tree/master/cookbook-html/templates2-html/open-index-or-markdown/';
 value='You are now in a GitHub web page view - Click this button to view this read me file as source code' >